opendatahub-io/distributed-workloads/Quick-Start.md

 )
 ```

+<<<<<<< HEAD
-In addition to instantiating our cluster object, this will also write a file, `mnist.yaml`, to your working directory.
+In addition to instantiating our cluster object, this will also write a file, `jobtest.yaml`, to your working directory.
 This file defines an AppWrapper custom resource; everything MCAD needs to deploy your Ray cluster.

 Next, we can apply this YAML file and spin up our Ray cluster.